Robert Icke: 2013-19, Almeida Theatre

-Internationaal Theater Amsterdam
+2018-23, Internationaal Theater Amsterdam

+Icke's text of his adaptations of 1984, Oresteia, Uncle Vanya, Mary Stuart, The Wild Duck and his 'performance text' of Hamlet are published by Oberon Books.
+In March 2019, Icke won the Kurt Hübner award for the German adaptation of Oresteia.

 In 2018, Icke opened his new adaptation of Sophocles' Oedipus for Ivo van Hove's company Toneelgroep Amsterdam, starring Hans Kesting and Marieke Heebink.
 This production was selected for the Dutch Theatre Festival 2018 and was performed at the Edinburgh International Festival in 2019.
 Following this, his sequel to A Doll's House, Children of Nora, opened in Amsterdam in 2020.